lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 [ INFO ] Checking Face Detection inputs
 [ INFO ] Checking Face Detection outputs
 ```
-Our application reporting it is loading the CPU plugin for the face detection model:
+The application reporting that it is loading the CPU plugin for the face detection model:
 ```bash
 [ INFO ] Loading Face Detection model to the CPU plugin [ INFO ] Start inference